 efforts, and emotional eating habits that stop us before we get

 started.
 But there’s a better way!
-You
+You can lose weight without

 feeling miserable.
 By making smart choices every day, you can develop